7 Things Parents Do to Make Their Kids Hate Sports

-Sports for kids—whether it’s baseball, soccer, or lacrosse—can be great at teaching them teamwork and discipline.
-But that benefit can quickly be lost when Dad puts too much pressure on his child.
+Sports for kids—whether its baseball, soccer, or lacrosse—can be great at teaching them teamwork and discipline.
+But that benefit can quickly be lost when a mom or dad puts too much pressure on their child.
 Avoid these 7 things parents do to make their kids hate sports.
-Here are the first two:

 1. They forget their children are kids.

 It’s easy to get caught up in the pressure of turning our kids into super athletes.
 But when that happens, we start to expect our children to train like adults.
 Well, they’re not adults.
 Yes, they should be focused on doing their best, but their bodies are not able to bear the strain of grown-up size repetition.
 Plus, the joy of sports is having fun.
 If you expect your 8 year old to have the focus and work ethic of a high-schooler, you’re expecting too much.